ilovemaltesers/groupomania/README.md

    Alternatively you can just copy and paste the dumpfile into your IDE (e.g., pgAdmin) and run the query.
 This will populate and create all the schemas.

 4. Configuration:
-   Please see environment file .env in the project to access the configuration credentials etc.
+   Please see my environment file .env in the server project to access the configuration credentials for the database etc.